RETprojects/city-ties/README.md

     - [ ] Clustering
         - [ ] Consider using overlapping clustering algorithm like fuzzy c-means, NOT an exclusive algorithm like k-means
         - [ ] Determine optimal number of clusters empirically (using set of capitals (or cities w/ >1M inhabitants))
+        - [ ] Consider using LLM embeddings or sentence transformers (as opposed to TF-IDF, GloVe, or BERT, for example)
 - [ ] Map showing cities